Immigration to South Africa: Countries of Origin

 The origins of many South African immigrants come from countries throughout the African continent, including, but not limited to: Angola, Botswana, Democratic Republic of the Congo, Ethiopia, Eswatini, Kenya, Malawi, Mozambique, Namibia, Nigeria, Somalia, Sudan, Tanzania, Zambia, and Zimbabwe.
 Most immigrants to South Africa originate from the neighboring countries of Botswana, Eswatini, Lesotho, Mozambique, and Zimbabwe.
 The spike in the number of immigrants in the mid-1980s can be attributed to a high demand for mine labor.
 In the 1990s, the RENAMO War in Mozambique caused an influx of migration into South Africa, and in modern times this particular group is often granted refugee status.
-Many work permit holders come from Kenya, Nigeria and Zimbabwe, and a high number of asylum-seekers hail from Somalia.
+In 2008, many work permit holders came from Kenya, Nigeria and Zimbabwe, and the majority of asylum-seekers hailed from Somalia.